The A-Z of Information about Palmerston

-Each morning we have a whole school welcome and messages are announced.
+Each morning (weather permitting) we have a whole school welcome and messages are announced on the blacktop.

 Throughout the year we provide regular formal opportunities for you to learn about your child’s progress.
 You can obtain a reporting procedures document from the front office.
 However, at any time, you are welcome to make an appointment to discuss your child with his/her class teacher.
 At Palmerston we report to the Achievement Standards of the Australian Curriculum.

 At the beginning of term one, teachers will invite parents to a ‘get to know you’ interview.
 A snapshot report is sent home at the end of term one.